isabella-helliwell/Stock-Analysis/README.md

-      After some minor modification to the VBA code as described in section 1.2.1, the following Run times were recorded:
+      After some minor modification to the VBA code as described in section 1.2.2, the following Run times were recorded:

   ![image](https://user-images.githubusercontent.com/85843030/124393016-69b46f00-dcc6-11eb-96fd-67580a509f32.png)

   ![image](https://user-images.githubusercontent.com/85843030/124393021-71741380-dcc6-11eb-8032-606b42b1a521.png)

+      As seen the changes to the VBA macro did not make the run any faster, the opposite. there might be other ways of making the macro run faster, however in this instance, the original macro code is effiecient enough to run the analysis in least time.